 As we explain in depth in our FAQ, two-way contracts allow NBA teams to carry two extra players in addition to the 15 on their regular season roster.
 These players spend most of their time with the club’s G League affiliate, but are eligible to join the NBA roster for up to 45 days per season, and remain under team control — they can’t be poached by rival franchises.

-With several two-way signings already completed, and many more to follow, we’ll use the space below to track each team’s two-way players for the 2017/18 season.
 If a signing hasn’t been officially announced as a two-way contract, but has been reported as such, we’ll make a note of that, and update the info as necessary.
-Players whose two-way contracts are for two years (the maximum), are noted with an asterisk.
+Players who are in the first year of two-way contracts that cover two years (the maximum), are noted with an asterisk.

 Golden State Warriors